Tulbagh, South Africa: What to pack, what to wear, and when to go [2023]

 January

-If you are traveling to Tulbagh in February, you will notice that it dry with little rain.
-Expect it to rain sometimes.
+Traveling to Tulbagh in January, you will notice that it dry with little rain.
+Expect it to rain occasionally.
 Average temperatures (including nighttime) are in the low 70s F (low 20s C).

 What to wear/what to pack: